 Read our Death or Incapacitation of the Family Member Caregiver page for more information on this category of compassionate release.

-Compassionate release may also be granted when a federal prisoner's spouse or registered partner becomes incapacitated and the prisoner would be their only available caregiver.
+Compassionate release in federal prison may also be granted when a federal prisoner's spouse or registered partner becomes incapacitated and the prisoner would be their only available caregiver.
 The relationship must have been established before the prisoner's arrest.
 The Bureau considers incapacitation to mean complete physical disability, such as when a spouse or partner cannot carry on self-care and is confined to a bed, or a severe cognitive deficit that has severely affected the spouse or partner's mental capacity or ability to function.

 Read our Incapacitation of a Spouse or Registered Partner page for more information on this category of compassionate release.